-Perhaps Virtlet’s biggest advantage over KubeVirt comes in the area of networking, particularly when it comes to NFV use-cases.
+Perhaps Virtlet’s biggest advantage over KubeVirt performance-wise comes in the area of networking, particularly when it comes to NFV use-cases.
 Thanks to an adaptation of CNI-Genie, Virtlet supports using multiple interfaces, including the SR-IOV interface.
-SR-IOV support is crucial to achieve the performance and latency levels required for NFV workloads, and the ability to define multiple NICs is necessary to ensure that SR-IOV is used for user-facing traffic without conflicting with other network traffic such as intra-pod connectivity.
+SR-IOV support is crucial to achieving the performance and latency levels required for NFV workloads, and the ability to define multiple NICs is necessary to ensure that SR-IOV is used for user-facing traffic without conflicting with other network traffic such as intra-pod connectivity.
 KubeVirt supports neither multiple interfaces nor SR-IOV, making it unsuitable for NFV environments.

 Features table comparison

 Each platform has its own level of support for various features: